Nibelungen Museum Worms

 Is it wheelchair accessible?

-The museum is designed to accommodate visitors with mobility challenges, ensuring access to all areas.
+The museum is designed to accommodate visitors with different needs, including wheelchair accessibility.

 Can I buy tickets online?